imranq/user_identity_mechinterp/SETUP.md

 - `runpodctl` installed and available in `PATH`.

 ### Create a pod
-Use a GPU with at least 24GB VRAM (1x L40S or 1x A100 40GB) and a PyTorch template.
+Use a GPU with at least 24GB VRAM (1x RTX 4090 works) and a PyTorch template.

 ```bash
 chmod +x mats/user_identity_mechinterp/runpod_user_identity.sh